 A clean and easy interface for nearest-neighbors lookup

 Simple Neighbors is a clean and easy interface for performing nearest-neighbor lookups on items from a corpus.
-For example, here’s how to find the most similar color to a color in the xkcd colors list:
+To install the package:

 >>> from simpleneighbors import SimpleNeighbors >>> import json >>> color_data = json.load(open('xkcd.json'))['colors'] >>> hex2int = lambda s: [int(s[n:n+2], 16) for n in range(1,7,2)] >>> colors = [(item['color'], hex2int(item['hex'])) for item in color_data] >>> sim = SimpleNeighbors(3) >>> sim.feed(colors) >>> sim.build() >>> list(sim.neighbors('pink', 5)) ['pink', 'bubblegum pink', 'pale magenta', 'dark mauve', 'light plum']

-Read the documentation here: https://simpleneighbors.readthedocs.org.
+Read the complete Simple Neighbors documentation here: https://simpleneighbors.readthedocs.org.

 Approximate nearest-neighbor lookups are a quick way to find the items in your data set that are closest (or most similar to) any other item in your data, or an arbitrary point in the space that your data defines.
 Your data items might be colors in a (R, G, B) space, or sprites in a (X, Y) space, or word vectors in a 300-dimensional space.

-The library also keeps track of your data, sparing you the extra step of mapping each item in your data to its integer index in Annoy (at the potential cost of some redundancy in data storage, depending on your application).
+The library also keeps track of your data, sparing you the extra step of mapping each item in your data to its integer index (at the potential cost of some redundancy in data storage, depending on your application).

-pip install simpleneighbors
+pip install simpleneighbors[annoy]

 - Initial release.